Md-ImranHossain/Hadoop-Application-for-Traveling-Salesman-Problem/README.md

 Before the Mapper is closed, the cleanup function writes the best route and its score to the context file.
 The writen output pair is the route as a new Text object,containing a string, plus score as a new DoubleWritable, containing a double.

+### Reduce class
+Below are some important functions with their description

+reduce():

+In this function a HashMap defined in the setup function is populated with the results from all mappers of the Map class.

+cleanup():

+This function finds the best route in the routes in HashMap populated in the reduce() function and write it to the context

+# Usage of the application